wahearn/wahearn.github.io/enhancement-one.md

 The end result is an improved version shown running locally on my machine.
 The original project ran on a Jupyter notebook so the database and original files had to be migrated over to run locally.

 ![EnhancementOneDemo](EnhancementOneDemo.png)

+I believe this enhancement met the course outcomes I originally planned to address, outcome four.
+This enhancement demonstrated my ability to design and evaluate a solution using well-founded and innovative techniques, skills, and tools.
+It demonstrates the use of modular design, separate responsibilities, validation, and error handling.
+The enhancement also supports the security focused outcome because I removed hard-coded credentials, limited filter values, added validation to data before processing it, and protected database update and delete methods from accidentally affecting every record.
+By redesigning the file layout I now have a better understanding of how to add features and security enhancements without the codebase becoming too difficult to maintain.